kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/12-update/02-genealogy-modal.md

 # Create Genealogy model window
-* When you want to edit a genealogy you will click the update button and a modal will appear with all fields filled with content but all fields can be edited
+* When you want to edit a `genealogy` you will click the update button
+* And a modal will appear with all fields filled with content but all fields can be edited

 ## Add some modal CSS
 * Add this at the bottom of your `App.css`